Cal009/Healthy-Mind-Healthy-Life/README.md

 ### Outdoor Yoga:

-* I created this section as a small incite into what we can offer, and that it's out of the ordinary.
+* I created this section as a small insight into what we can offer, and that it's out of the ordinary.
 It makes it stand out against other competitors.
 * I have also included a large image showcasing what it looks like and how many people join in.
 The aim of this is to prevent the thought of being the only one there.
 ![Outdoor Yoga](assets/images/outdoor-screenshot.png)